aidecoe/scripts/README.md

 scripts
 =======

-Common place for script I use here and there
+Common place for scripts I use here and there